beholdr/laravel-helpers/README.md

 ### HttpClient logger

-Automatically logs all HttpClient requests: both success and failure.
+Automatically logs all `HttpClient` requests: both success and failure.

-Can be disabled via `http_client_log` config option.
+Turned on by default, can be disabled by `HTTP_CLIENT_LOG_ENABLED` variable or with `http_client_log` config option.

 ### Telegram log alerts